|

 Singles Strategy.

-1. very important to have a quick eye. focus on
+1. very important to have a quick eye.

 the bird as it leaves your opponents racket